yugr/Implib.so/README.md

 * provides all necessary symbols to make linker happy
 * loads wrapped library on first call to any of its functions
 * redirects calls to library symbols
 Generated wrapper code is analogous to Windows import libraries which achieve the same functionality for DLLs.

+Implib.so can also be used to reduce API provided by existing shared library or rename it's exported symbols (see below).

 Implib.so was originally inspired by Stackoverflow question [Is there an elegant way to avoid dlsym when using dlopen in C?](https://stackoverflow.com/questions/45917816/is-there-an-elegant-way-to-avoid-dlsym-when-using-dlopen-in-c/47221180).